getsolus/help-center-docs/software/java/en.md

 # Java

+This article covers obtaining open source Java as well as Oracle Java.

 ## Installation

 If you are looking for OpenJDK or OpenJRE, install `openjdk-8` from the repository.
 The instructions below are for Oracle Java.